 As mention in the definition above, automated lead scoring gives each of your marketing leads a numeric score.
 The score corresponds to a lead scoring model that you create, taking into account various details about your contacts, which may include:

 - Contact attributes (i.e. demographics)

 - How they came to your site

-- Specific behavior (engagement with your emails, visits to specific pages on your site, etc.)
+- Specific behavior/actions (engagement with your emails, visits to specific pages on your site, etc.)

 When a contact opens your welcome email and clicks on a link, add ten points to your score.
 The logic is that a contact who clicks on a link in your welcome email clearly has a higher interest level in your business than a contact who fails to make the same click.

 Obviously, this is a simple example and would be just a small piece of a larger lead scoring model, but hopefully, it illustrates the idea.

 Why lead scoring is useful

 If you’re doing business online, you likely have thousands of people visiting your site and interacting with your business every day.
 Lead scoring helps you identify the people who have shown the most interest in your product/service.

 Once you have identified these people, you can follow-up with more targeted messages to move them towards becoming your customer.